OLLab-SYSU/FM4OR/README.md

 - A survey of self-evolving agents: what, when, how, and where to evolve on the path to artificial super intelligence, Transactions on Machine Learning Research, 2026.

+- Externalization in LLM Agents: A Unified Review of Memory, Skills, Protocols and Harness Engineering, 2026.